ritams/ritams.github.io-block/_pages/about.md

 Hi!
 I am Ritam Pal.
 I am a Ph.D.
 Student at the Indian Institute of Science Education and Research, Pune, working under the supervision of Prof. M. S. Santhanam.
-My research is supported by Prime Minister's Research Fellowship.